Effective July 1, 2021 (see archived policies); renewed and updated effective July 1, 2022.

 5. Functional Optional Third-Party Cookies

 We use these services to allow secure authentication through single sign-on providers.
 The use of these authentication providers will result in an exchange of information to verify the identity of the person attempting to sign in or sign up.
+We have plans

 |Clever Authentication||Clever||Allows optional Facebook authentication.|